sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Whether you want to transfer some data to the cluster or retrieve the results of your latest computation, it is important to be able to exchange files with the distant server.

-There exists several alternatives, depending on your platform and preferences
+There exists several alternatives, depending on your platform and preferences.

 === "command line"